-This is why a majority of human settlements, whether small villages or mega cities, are situated in close proximity to water bodies.
+A number of traditional societies and communities are rallied around the occupation of fishing, hence a majority of human settlements, whether small villages or mega cities, are situated in close proximity to water bodies.
 Besides the importance of water for survival and as a means of transportation, it is also an important source of fish and aquatic protein.

-But this proximity has also lead to severe ocean and coastal pollution from run-off and from domestic and industrial acticities carried out near-by.
-This has led to depetion of fish stocks in the immediate vicinity, requiring fishermen to fish farther and farther away from their traditional grounds.
+But this proximity has also led to severe ocean and coastal pollution from run-off and from domestic and industrial activities carried out nearby.
+This has led to depletion of fish stocks in the immediate vicinity, requiring fishermen to fish farther and farther away from their traditional grounds.

 Besides, overfishing and mechanisation has also resulted in a crisis - fish sticks are being depleted through 'factory' vessels, bottom trawling, and other means of unsustainable fishing methods.
 Unless we address these issues collectively, the crisis will deepen.
-The World Fisheries Day helps to highlight these problems, and moves towards finding solutions to the increasingly inter-connected problems we are facing, and in the longer term, to sustainable means of maintaining fish stocks.
+The World Fisheries Day helps to highlight these complexities and moves towards finding solutions to the increasingly inter-connected problems we are facing, and in the longer term, to sustainable means of maintaining fish stocks.